sobjornstad/esc/docs/using-esc/concepts.rst

 and scientific notation with :kbd:`e`
 (e.g., ``3.66e11`` is 3.66 × 10^12 or 366,000,000,000).

+You can add a unit tag to a number on the stack by pressing :kbd:`\\`.
+For more information, see :ref:`Units`.

 .. tip::
     You need only press :kbd:`Enter` or :kbd:`Space` between consecutively typed numbers.